tonyruan2/majestic_colorings/readme.md

 1) Dynamic graph generation, modification, and coloring

 2) Nine base graph options (random, sparse, dense, edgeless, cycle, wheel, min span, connected, and complete)
+   * When the application is loaded, a default graph is randomly generated and has between 3 and 10 vertices

 3) Two displays for clarity: cycle-like and wheel-like